Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 /dev/zero produces infinite zero bytes.
 Same hang potential as /dev/urandom with readFile().
 Occasionally used for performance benchmarks or creating zero-filled files, but always with explicit byte limits.

-Character devices like these report stats.size of 0 and stats.isCharacterDevice() as true.
-Block devices (/dev/sda, /dev/nvme0n1) represent raw disk storage.
-They're seekable and have finite size, but reading them returns raw disk sectors, requires root, and is never what a file-processing tool expects.
+Many character devices like these report stats.size of 0 and stats.isCharacterDevice() as true.
+Block devices such as /dev/sda and /dev/nvme0n1 represent raw disk storage.
+They are seekable and have finite size, but reading them returns raw disk sectors, often requires root, and is not what a file-processing tool usually expects.

 Detect and reject: